stephaneVercouillieBMID/slate/source/index.html.md

 (3) `POST` is the only http method allowed to call this entry point.
 Do not use `GET`.

-(4) Please make sure that your private key is not used encrypt the You mentioned that you used your private key to encrypt the JWT token.
+(4) Please make sure that your private key is not used encrypt the JWT tokeYou mentioned that you used your private key to encrypt the JWT token.

 Private key should not be used in this way.